 Only personnel specifically trained in the operation of hot-tap machinery shall complete the final aspect of the hot-tap connection, which is to make the cut into the operating pipeline.
 These personnel need to be informed of all the properties (pipe wall thickness, pipe material grade, properties of the hydrogen in the pipeline, etc.) before they begin the drilling/cutting operation.
-Again, it is imperative that the technician performing the drilling/cutting operation be outfitted with he proper safety equipment as outlined for the welder in a previous paragraph.
+Again, it is imperative that the technician performing the drilling/cutting operation be outfitted with the proper safety equipment as required for the welder.